 Rapids Landing Primary School Student Leaders are Year 6 students who provide effective, visible leadership to the student body.
 Under the guidance of staff, these students regularly meet and perform numerous roles that assist in the running of everyday school procedures and allow them to prove themselves as role models and provide student voice.

-Treble Makers is our talented rock band and consists of 8 students in Years 3-6 and led by the very talented Damien Bailey and Beth Carlessi.
+Our talented rock band consists of students in Years 3-6 and is led by the very talented Damien Bailey and Beth Carlessi.
 Our students receive explicit coaching and encouragement to develop their musical skills to perform at school events.

 Students in Years 3-6 have the opportunity to participate in Critical and Creative Thinking extension programs.
 In Term 1, Years 3 and 4 students participate in school based assessment to identify students who would benefit from this extension program.
 During this program, students have the opportunity to further develop their thinking skills in order to become more creative, innovative and adaptable with the motivation and confidence to use critical and creative thinking purposefully.
 Students work in small groups to develop ways of thinking, generating and expressing ideas.

 PEAC is an academic enrichment program for identified Years 5 and 6 students in WA public schools.
 Students are identified through state-wide testing, which occurs in Year 4.
 PEAC enables identified students to participate in a range of differentiated programs during Years 5 and 6.
 Rapids Landing Primary School hosts the PEAC program for schools in the Margaret River region.

 Circuit Breakers are thinkers, makers and innovators.
 Circuit Breakers are students who look differently at the world around them, and find ways to bring their ideas to life.
 Circuit Breakers is an exciting engineering outreach program for primary school students in Years 4 – 6 that is coordinated by Western Power to help develop knowledge and skills with a focus on electrical engineering using 3D printers.